 - Be ruthless about planning and scheduling your tasks into your diary.
 Break your projects into small tasks.
 Any task that takes more than ten minutes needs to be scheduled into your diary.
 Batch short tasks under ten minutes together and take thirty minutes to tick several off at once.

 - Get clear about what you really want.
-Ensure your actions are in alignment with your goals and every day you take action towards your important goals.
+Ensure your actions are in alignment with your goals.
+Moreover connect with your long term goals daily.
+Don’t let the everyday activities detract you from taking action towards your important goals, even if they are a long way off.
 It helps if you have your goals written out and visible.
 Practice writing out your key goals daily.
-Ultimately this will program your subconscious mind with better habits.
-As we operate by habit the majority of our lives, when you fall back into habit mode, you have good habits to use.
+Ultimately this will help you program your subconscious mind with better habits.
+As we operate by habit the majority of our lives, automating your good habits is essential to your long term success.

 - Use the following two questions to help you create additional habits of focus and avoid wasting time.